stardotbmp/slack-gas-signup/README.md

 But what if you don't know who needs to be invited ahead of time?
 This is of course often the case with all comer open source projects.

-For this example we set-up a channel for users of Google Apps Script based initially from a cabal from the [Google+ community](https://plus.google.com/u/0/communities/102471985047225101769).
+For this example I set-up a channel for users of Google Apps Script based initially from a cabal from the [Google+ community](https://plus.google.com/u/0/communities/102471985047225101769).
 Consequently This is a worked example for creating and utilizing a Google Apps Script Html web-app project to enable automatic sign-up/invitation to a free tier Slack channel.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your Google Apps Script account for publishing the web-app for the channel of your choice.
-It includes a couple of extras that we used to make this a one-stop deploy if needed.
+It includes a couple of extras that I used to make this a one-stop deploy if needed.

 ### Prerequisites